Bexcellent24/Wild-Goose-Race/README.md

 - AI opponents with navigation and racing behaviours built in Unity

 ## Development Notes
-This project emphasised:
+This project was created as part of a **university coursework project**.

+Key focuses included:
 - **Abstract Data Types** – custom implementations of stacks, queues, hashmaps, graphs, and sets
 - **AI and Navigation** – Unity-based behaviour for racing opponents
+- **Clean Code Practices** – consistent use of the **SOLID principles** and design patterns such as the **State pattern**
 - **Game Design and Programming** – building systems from the ground up with performance and gameplay in mind

 ## Play the Game
 You can try *Wild Goose Race* on itch.io: